-Singapore UK Australia USA - California USA - Arizona Insurance According to existing vehicle insurance requirements; an alternative exists if insurance cannot be obtained: a deposit of \$1.5 million paid to the authority, to be used in case of death, bodily injury and/or property damage According to vehicle insurance requirements (the driver must provide insurance details in case of an accident); Compulsory insurance was extended to cover accidents involving AVs in 2018 Inclusion of AV insurance in current schemes (each is governed slightly differently in various states and territories); as of August 2019, ministries agreed to pursue changes to the existing MAII to favour a national approach led by the Board of Treasurers, primarily by: Reviewing insurers' mechanisms to recover their claim costs Creating provisions enabling people involved in an AV crash to access MAII scheme.
-Considering data access for MAII insurers to assess liability and next stage in-service safety work According to existing vehicle insurance requirements; Surety bond in the amount of \$5 million.
-Certificate of self- insurance- with audited financial statements reflecting a new worth of not less than \$5 million According to existing vehicle insurance requirements The insurer must be registered in Singapore n/a The insurer must have a corporate presence in Australia Criminal Liability n/a A new system of sanctions to replace some criminal offences for AVs has been proposed but not yet introduced as policy A new system of sanctions to replace some criminal offences for AVs has been proposed but not yet introduced as policy n/a n/a
+Singapore UK Australia USA - California USA - Arizona Insurance According to existing vehicle insurance requirements; an alternative exists if insurance cannot be obtained: a deposit of \$1.5 million paid to the authority to be used in case of death, bodily injury and/or property damage.
+According to existing vehicle insurance requirements (the driver must provide insurance details in case of an accident); Compulsory insurance was extended to cover accidents involving AVs in 2018.
+Inclusion of AV insurance in current schemes (each is governed slightly differently in various states and territories); as of August 2019, ministries agreed to pursue changes to the existing MAII to favour a national approach led by the Board of Treasurers, primarily by: - Reviewing insurers' mechanisms to recover their claim costs. - Creating provisions enabling people involved in an AV crash to access MAII schemes. - Considering data access for MAII insurers to assess liability and next stage in-service safety work.
+The insurer must have According to existing vehicle insurance requirements; Surety bond in the amount of \$5M.
+Certificate of self-insurance- with audited financial statements reflecting a new worth of not less than \$5M.
+According to existing vehicle insurance requirements.
+The insurer must be registered in Singapore. n/a The insurer must have a corporate presence in Australia.
+Criminal Liability n/a A new system of sanctions to replace some criminal offences for AVs has been proposed but not yet introduced as a policy.
+A new system of sanctions to replace some criminal offences for AVs has been proposed but not yet introduced as a policy. n/a n/a